 The parent company regularly enters into derivative contracts with banks to hedge foreign currency and interest exposures of the parent company or its subsidiaries.
 Derivative contracts that are entered into to hedge exposures of subsidiaries are generally mirrored with intercompany derivative contracts with the subsidiaries that are exposed to the hedged risks on substantially identical terms as the external derivative contracts.
 In these parent company financial statements, the external derivative contracts and the intercompany derivative contracts are presented separately on the balance sheet.
-In situations where the external derivative contract qualifies for hedge accounting treatment in the consolidated financial statements, the external derivative contract are presented as "Hedging derivatives external" and "Hedging derivatives intercompany," respectively.
-In situations where the external derivative contract does not qualify for hedge accounting treatment in the consolidated financial statements, the external derivative contract are presented as "Other derivatives external" and "Other derivatives intercompany," respectively.
+In situations where the external derivative contract qualifies for hedge accounting treatment in the consolidated financial statements, the external derivative contract and the intercompany derivative contract are presented as "Hedging derivatives external" and "Hedging derivatives intercompany," respectively.
+In situations where the external derivative contract does not qualify for hedge accounting treatment in the consolidated financial statements, the external derivative contract and the intercompany derivative contract are presented as "Other derivatives external" and "Other derivatives intercompany," respectively.